Different corporate structures

 Bosnia and Herzegovina signed several free trade agreements which provide for preferential customs treatment of goods originating from the signatory countries.
 The most important free trade agreements include the following:

-Main authority in charge for enforcement of customs regulations in Bosnia and Herzegovina is the Administration for Indirect Taxation (“AIT”), as an independent state authority.
-The AIT, through custom offices, is in charge for: customs clearance, customs supervision and other activities in relation to the control of foreign trade in goods and services.
+Main authority in charge for enforcement of customs regulations in Bosnia and Herzegovina is the Indirect Taxation Authority (“-ITA”), as an independent state authority.
+The ITA, through custom offices, is in charge for: customs clearance, customs supervision and other activities in relation to the control of foreign trade in goods and services.

 Benefits and Exemptions